Mount Manaslu 8163m — Manaslu Circuit Trek NepalMount Manaslu 8163m — Manaslu Circuit Trek Nepal

 • Your travel insurance.

-• Items of a personal nature such as alcoholic drinks, cold drinks, laundry & Personal trekking Equipments.
+• Items of a personal nature, such as alcoholic drinks, cold drinks, laundry & personal trekking equipment.

-• Tips for trekking staff and driver-tipping is expected.
+• Tips for trekking staff and drivers are expected.

-• Sightseeing/Monuments entrance fees in Kathmandu and Pokhara.
+• Sightseeing/monument entrance fees in Kathmandu and Pokhara.

 Dates & Availability